 No. If a landlord did not complete inspection reports, they cannot keep any of the security deposit to coverage damage to the unit.
 However, a landlord could still keep the security deposit to cover other things, such as unpaid rent.

 The landlord must complete a move-in inspection one week before or after the tenant moves in.
 The landlord must also complete a move-out inspection one week before or after the tenant moves out.
 Further, the landlord must give tenants a copy of reports from both inspection.
 The landlord can complete the inspection without the tenant if a tenant refuses to take part in either inspection.

 If the landlord does not return the security deposit, the tenant should write a letter requesting the return of it.
 If the deposit still isn’t returned, the tenant can file a complaint with Service Alberta.
-The tenant can also make an application for return of the security deposit in Provincial Court Civil or with the Residential Tenancy Dispute Resolution Service.
+The tenant can also make an application for return of the security deposit in Alberta Court of Justice Civil or with the Residential Tenancy Dispute Resolution Service.